monkeSearch

 }

-For Agentic Use: The LLM-based implementations are particularly suitable for integration into larger AI pipelines and agentic systems.
-They provide a direct LLM-to-filesystem bridge through natural language without modifying any files, leveraging OS-level scoped safety through Spotlight.
-If you're building autonomous agents or LLM orchestration systems that need file discovery capabilities, these branches give you that without the overhead of maintaining a separate index.
+For Agentic Use: The LLM-based implementation is particularly suitable for integration into larger AI pipelines and agentic systems.
+It provides a direct LLM-to-filesystem bridge through natural language without modifying any files, leveraging OS-level scoped safety through Spotlight.
+If you're building autonomous agents or LLM orchestration systems that need file discovery capabilities, this branch gives you that without the overhead of maintaining a separate index.

 Performance: macOS vs. Windows